iMelki/Json2MySQL/README.md

 Where %filePath% should be replaced with the input JSON file path,\n
 %DB_name% should be replaced with the database name\n and %table_name% should be replaced with the table name.
+If not specified, they'll be taken from the configuration file.